sozu-proxy/sozu/doc/home.md

 # What is Sōzu?

 Sōzu is a reverse proxy for load balancing written in Rust.
-It's main job is to balance inbound requests across two or more applications backends to spread the load.
+Its main job is to balance inbound requests across two or more applications backends to spread the load.

 * It serves as a termination point for SSL sessions.
 So the workload of dealing with the encryption is offloaded from the backend.